betaflight/betaflight.com/docs/wiki/configurator/failsafe-tab.md

   there is no signal from the receiver at all, the channel fallback settings are applied to all channels and a short amount of time is provided to allow for recovery.

-- Stage 2 is entered when the error condition takes longer than the configured guard time while the craft is armed, all channels will remain at the applied channel fallback setting unless overruled by the chosen procedure.
+- **Stage 2** - entered when the error condition takes longer than the configured guard time while the craft is armed, all channels will remain at the applied channel fallback setting unless overruled by the chosen procedure.

 :::note
-Prior to entering stage 1, channel fallback settings are also applied to individual AUX channels that have invalid pulses.
+Prior to entering **stage 1**, channel fallback settings are also applied to individual AUX channels that have invalid pulses.
 :::

 ## Valid Pulse Range Settings